TJBRocker/TJBRocker/README.md

 I'm Tom, an aspiring Data Analyst, who has recently emigrated to the US from the UK!

 I am self taught in SQL, PowerBI and Tableau.
-I am also currently tackling Phython and it's many uses in the data world
+I am also currently tackling Python and it's many uses in the data world

 ### Background